Linux-project/rclone-wiki/How-to-enable-VSS-for-rclone.md

 When vs.cmd is run, it will execute vshadow.exe.

 vshadow.exe will:
-1. Create a file named setvar-vshadow.cmd will some variables that needs to be passed to exec.cmd.
+1. Create a file named setvars.cmd will some variables that needs to be passed to exec.cmd.
 2. Create the snapshot.
 3. Execute exec.cmd.

 exec.cmd will:
-1. Call setvar-vshadow.cmd, to load the variiables created by vshadow.exe.
+1. Call setvars.cmd, to load the variiables created by vshadow.exe.
 2. Create a symbolc link to the snapshot.
 3. Run rclone with the source as c:\snapshot\data\, not c:\data\.
 4. Delete the symbolc link.